danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 6. The Pull Request kicks off a build on the CI system automatically, runs formatting and other lint checks, and runs all the tests.
-7. Once all the tests pass, and the maintainers of the project are good with the updates they merge the changes back to the master branch.
+7. Once all the tests pass, and the maintainers of the project are good with the updates, they merge the changes back to the master branch.

 Either in a fixed release cadence, or occasionally, the maintainers then add a version tag to master, and kickoff the CD system to package and release a new